Dazzeloids

-Dazzeloids is a 1994 children's CD-ROM game created by Rodney Greenblat, who also made PaRappa the Rapper.
+Dazzeloids is a 1994 children's CD-ROM game created by Rodney Alan Greenblat, who also made PaRappa the Rapper.
 It features Anne Dilly Whim, and her team of boredom banishers fighting the forces of mediocrity set by the Mediogre and his geeky assistant, Pin Bleeper.

 Plot

 In a fictional place called Boredomtown, a little kid named Jeremy had become a brain-washed zombie, from watching too much television.

 Unless Yendor Talbeneerg, Titan Rose, or Stinkabod Lame can help.
 First they go on a ride on the Dazzelwagon to Jeremy's home.
 Then the reader can decide where the story will go.
 Yendor can use the brain fun stimulation device to cure Jeremy's brain, while Titan Rose can smash the victim's TV and read him some poems.
 As for Stinkabod, he can do a silly dance.
 Jeremy's mom thanks the Dazzeloids and gives them a feast.
 Whatever the reader chooses, it's a different snack each time.